 Some Ebay sellers have read the above statement and taken it to mean they should ask higher prices.
 Some have gotten really outrageous and yet some have actually sold some Kents at those outrageous prices, so there’s gold in them thar guits... if you’re lucky.
 If you’re thinking of buying one, be patient and don’t let yourself get carried away.

 Some Ebay sellers will leave an ad up for months with an unrealistic reserve or Buy It Now price, figuring that eventually somebody will bite.
 Often somebody does.

-I’ve been keeping track of completed sales since I started looking at Kents, maybe 18 months or so, and have come up with a few average sale prices.
-The way I figure an average is by first tossing out the highest and lowest sales and averaging the rest.
+I’ve been keeping track of completed sales since I started looking at Kents, and have come up with a few average sale prices.
+The way I figure an average is by first tossing out the highest and lowest sales.
 If I am left with fewer than three sales I don’t bother.
 That’s too small a sampling to be worthwhile, otherwise I take the average of the rest.
-The table below will only be updated when there is a sale that results in a change to, so if the table looks like it might be dated, it’s probably because there haven’t been any sales that affected the numbers.
+The table below will only be updated when there is a sale that results in a change, so if the table looks like it might be dated, it’s probably because there haven’t been any sales that affected the numbers.
 Not a lot of Kents are selling presently and there are very few 700 and 800-series guitars being offered.